Faculty Profile: Lee Kovarsky

 Main Profile Content

-Professor Kovarsky will be joining the School of Law in the summer of 2020, after a decade at the University of Maryland.
-The focus of his teaching and scholarship includes civil and criminal procedure, criminal justice, federal jurisdiction, conflicts of law, habeas corpus, and the death penalty.
+Professor Kovarsky is a leading scholar of the death penalty and habeas corpus.
+His teaching and writing also focuses on civil and criminal procedure, criminal justice, federal jurisdiction, and conflicts of law.
 His most recent articles are forthcoming or have been published in the California Law Review, the Cornell Law Review, the Duke Law Journal, the New York University Law Review, the Notre Dame Law Review, the Stanford Law Review, the Vanderbilt Law Review, and the Virginia Law Review.
 His shorter, more recent essays appear in online formats for the Chicago Law Review, the Cornell Law Review, the Minnesota Law Review, and the Virginia Law Review.
 He has co-authored two books with Professor Brandon L. Garrett, including a leading case book on habeas corpus for which the second edition is in progress.
 He was elected to the American Law Institute in 2020.